copy and paste this google map to your website or blog!

 A Man for All Seasons (1966 film) - Wikipedia A Man for All Seasons is a 1966 British historical drama film directed and produced by Fred Zinnemann, adapted by Robert Bolt from his play of the same name

-A Man for All Seasons (1966) - IMDb A Man for All Seasons: Directed by Fred Zinnemann With Paul Scofield, Wendy Hiller, Leo McKern, Robert Shaw The story of Sir Thomas More, who stood up to King Henry VIII when the King rejected the Roman Catholic Church to obtain a divorce and remarry
+A Man for All Seasons (1966) - IMDb A Man for All Seasons: Directed by Fred Zinnemann With Paul Scofield, Wendy Hiller, Robert Shaw, Leo McKern The story of English statesman Sir Thomas More who defied King Henry VIII after Henry rejected the Roman Catholic Church in order to obtain a divorce and remarry

 A Man for All Seasons - 1966 - Analysis, complete cast and awards "A Man for All Seasons," was released in 1966 based upon the screenplay of Robert Bolt about the life of Thomas More, the English 16th Century philosopher and statesman who later became Saint Thomas